Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Contents

-Summer constellations
+Summer constellations in the Northern Hemisphere

 Cygnus

 The distinctive shape of Cygnus makes it a beautiful and easily recognizable constellation.
 Naked-eye observers can find the Northern Cross asterism, which marks the swan’s body: Deneb and Albireo are for the tail and head, Fawaris and Aljanah are for the wings, and Sadr shines at the center.
 You can see Cygnus “flying” over the Milky Way in a dark location.
-There are also notable deep-sky objects visible through binoculars or a telescope: the North America Nebula (NGC 7000), Veil Nebula (NGC 6960), Crescent Nebula (NGC 6888), and Blinking Planetary (NGC 6826), as well as two Messier objects – M29 and M39 star clusters.
+There are also notable deep-sky objects visible through binoculars or a telescope: the North America Nebula (NGC 7000), Veil Nebula, Crescent Nebula (NGC 6888), and Blinking Planetary (NGC 6826), as well as two Messier objects – M29 and M39 star clusters.

 Cygnus